 The negative control, test article and positive control inoculated cultures in 6-well plates were tested by hemadsorption according to SOP OPBT0608.
-Guinea pig and chicken erythrocytes were inoculated onto the plates and incubated at 2 - 8°C for approximately 30 minutes.
-After washing the monolayer with PBS, fresh erythrocytes were added to the 6-well plates and then incubated at 20 - 25°C for an additional 30 minutes.
-After each incubation, cultures were examined microscopically for areas of adherent erythrocytes.
+Guinea pig and chicken erythrocytes were inoculated onto the plates and incubated at 2 - 8°C and at 20 - 25°C for approximately 30 minutes.
+Cultures were examined microscopically for areas of adherent erythrocytes after each incubation.